‘The Walking Dead’ Comic Book Creator Reveals Why He Killed Off That Character Recently

-SPOILER ALERT: This article discusses the comic book series, The Walking Dead.
+SPOILER ALERT: This article discusses the comic book series The Walking Dead.
 Please proceed with caution if you have not yet read all available issues and wish to avoid spoilers.

 As previously reported by The Inquisitr, Issue 193 of The Walking Dead comics was the final issue.
 It was a surprise ending to the series that fans did not see coming.
-Walking Dead creator, Robert Kirkman said at the time that the series had been built on surprises and it seemed like the perfect time to bow out.
+Walking Dead creator Robert Kirkman said at the time that the series had been built on surprises and it seemed like the perfect time to bow out.

 However, it was the issue before that one that truly shocked fans.
-Issue 192 of The Walking Dead comics saw the death of the main character Rick Grimes.
-Awoken from his sleep and shot in the chest by Sebastian Milton, Rick died as a result and reanimated as a walker.
-The next day, upon discovery, Rick’s son Carl, is tasked with giving Rick the final death.
+Issue 192 of The Walking Dead comics saw the death of the main character, Rick Grimes.
+Awoken from his sleep and shot in the chest by Sebastian Milton, Rick died as a result and was reanimated as a walker.
+The next day, upon discovery, Rick’s son Carl is tasked with giving his father the final death.

 Now, Kirkman has revealed the reasoning behind killing off Rick Grimes just one issue out from the final one.